torvalds/linux/Documentation/bpf/instruction-set.rst

 filters may use it as assembler to generate code from kernel.
 In kernel usage may not be bounded by security considerations, since generated eBPF code may be optimizing internal code path and not being exposed to the user space.
-Safety of eBPF can come from the `eBPF verifier`_.
+Safety of eBPF can come from the verifier.rst.
 In such use cases as described, it may be used as safe instruction set.

 Just like the original BPF, eBPF runs within a controlled environment,